Who am I?

 I have experienced many difficult situations in life and in work, and so I have become thick-skinned.
 I do not get easily stressed.
 I have an even keel, and I am comfortable in my skin, thick as it is.
 I am also very introspective, which helps me to examine and understand what I feel.

 I love to try new things.
 I am very open to new ideas.
 I enjoy solving problems, and I love using my creativity and imagination to come up with novel solutions.
 I love being able to pivot and take on any role.
+I can handle lots of responsibility.

-I tend to be cautious when making new friends, however the friends I make I keep.
+I tend to be cautious when meeting new people or making new friends.
+However, the friends I make I keep.
 I am not an adventure seeker, bungie jumper, or sky diver.
 I do not peel out or pop wheelies.
 I am not a party animal, or a social butterfly.
-I am a very private person, and I see no need to tweet about my day-to-day activities, or personal proclivities.